FarhanKamrul/BuroBD_DPD-Dashboard/README.md

         ```python
         df = pd.read_excel("path/to/your/data/file.xlsx")
         ```
+**Filter DPD Data:** Use the sidebar to choose the DPD filter value.
+This value determines the threshold for considering loans in the DPD analysis.

 The table should look like the following:
 | Disburse Period | Number of Loans | Q1 | Q2 | Q3 | Q4 |
 |-----------------|-----------------|----|----|----|----|